avoroshilov/tf-squeezenet/README.md

 Current implementation is SqueezeNet v 1.1 (signature pool 1/3/5) without bypasses.

-synset_words.txt file is a copt from either caffe or torch tutorials.
+synset_words.txt file is a copy from either caffe or torch tutorials.

 Model weights are converted from keras HDF5 model file from https://github.com/rcmalli/keras-squeezenet